AgungDanuWijaya/KAKTUS/README.md

 }
 ------------

-## Calculation Total Energy Example
+## Example of Calculation of Total Energy

 ------------
 	H2O;